gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 Currently non-`Sendable` closures like other non-`Sendable` values are not allowed to be passed over isolation boundaries since they may have captured state from within the isolation domain in which the closure is defined.
 We would like to loosen these rules.

+#### Closure Captures

-First we remember from our region rules above that a closure's region is defined by its captures:
+The rules for regions defined above specify that a closure's region is the merge of its non-`Sendable` captured parameters:

 ```swift
 let x = NonSendable()